raychen05/knowledge-base/ai-agent/prompt engineering techniques.md

 👉 Do you want me to also create a visual cheat sheet / framework diagram for these 5 advanced techniques + outdated ones, so you can use it in presentations or team training?

+---

+## Prompt Engineering

+Someone turned prompt management into a true engineering system.
+Friends building AI applications — are you still managing prompts with documents?
+I just tried Volcano Engine’s new PromptPilot and it completely changed how I think about prompt tools.

+Before, tuning prompts meant “tweak and see” — you judged quality by feel.
+This system treats it as an engineering problem:

+- ✅ Task-driven construction — no more writing prompts by shot-in-the-dark.
+- ✅ Each version has its own evaluation set and automatic scoring.
+- ✅ Version-controlled and fully traceable — results are obvious at a glance.
+- ✅ Supports multi-turn dialogue optimization for complex scenarios.

+Best of all, it solves an industry pain: the stronger the model, the more demanding the prompt — yet management and iteration get harder

+PromptPilot = Prompt AutoML + GitOps, making AI applications sustainably optimizable.

+---

+### AI Product Interview-16: What are methods for tuning prompts?

+1️⃣ Content tuning: semantics & phrasing

+- Precisely define the role: Give the model a concrete identity to provide context and activate role-specific knowledge and language style.
+- Precisely define the task: Optimize the key instruction verbs and descriptions; pursue “mental imagery” — make abstractions concrete or try synonyms to describe the same action, compare outputs, and pick the best.
+- Use positive guidance: Tell the model what to do, not what not to do.
+Models can misunderstand negations.
+- Ensure logical completeness: Provide a complete, self-consistent logic chain and necessary background in the prompt.
+If required info is missing, the model may invent details to finish the task (hallucinate).
+- Distinguish guidance from hard rules: Prompts should guide/inspire, not impose inviolable constraints.
+- Optimize few-shot examples: Teach the model the task paradigm by providing examples.
+- Static few-shot: Put fixed examples directly in the prompt.
+Key: example quality and balance.
+For classification, either provide balanced examples for each class or provide none.
+- Dynamic few-shot: When candidate examples are numerous, combine with RAG.
+Dynamically retrieve the most similar examples to the user query and stitch them into the prompt.

+2️⃣ Structural tuning: instruction organization & layout

+- Use clear separators: separate instructions from content; separate knowledge modules; wrap user input with delimiters.
+- Bullet points & stepwise instructions: Break complex instructions into steps.
+Guide the model to think and act methodically.
+- Optimize instruction order: Models are sensitive to instruction order; different positions may carry different weights.
+Put the most important instructions at the front or back and see which works best.
+- Prefer a flat structure: Use a straightforward list of instructions and avoid deep nested logic.
+Flat structures align better with how large models process text sequentially.

+3️⃣ Strategic tuning: reasoning depth & stability

+- Chain-of-thought (CoT): Break complex reasoning into a series of simple, sequential intermediate steps.
+You can do this with examples embedded in the prompt or by directly instructing the model to “think step by step.”
+Force the model to “slow think,” showing its reasoning process rather than jumping to the answer — this improves accuracy.
+- CoT amplification: Use chain-of-thought prompts to generate multiple independent outputs for the same question (e.g., 3–5 runs).
+Because generation is stochastic, different reasoning paths may appear.
+Finally, vote among the outputs’ final answers and choose the majority result as the output.

+---

+### Prompting Guide | Four advanced techniques

+Having read OpenAI / Google / Anthropic prompting guidance, I’ve summarized some higher-level strategies to improve AI output quality.

+1️⃣ Iterate constantly (ABI — Always Be Iterating)

+- Getting a perfect result first try is luck; continuous improvement is the norm.
+ABI says treat the first output as a draft and iteratively refine wording or constraints to raise quality.

+2️⃣ Task decomposition: multi-step workflows

+- For complex problems, asking for a finished result in one shot has a high failure rate.
+Break the work into consecutive subtasks and ask step-by-step to build the final result.
+- ▫️ Example: Writing a cover letter can be split into “generate an engaging opening,” “expand the body based on the opening,” and “finish with a strong closing.”

+3️⃣ Multi-variant expansion: request multiple versions

+- Avoid the limits of a single answer by asking the AI to generate multiple different versions (e.g., three).
+This gives more choices and can surface new ideas.
+- ▫️ Example: For Spotify A/B testing, given the copy “Music for every mood.” ask the AI to “generate three different ad copy variants.”

+4️⃣ Deep reasoning: prompt the AI to think

+- Besides asking for answers, prompt the AI to show its thinking to get deeper, more creative results.
+- ▫️ Chain of Thought: Ask the AI to explain step-by-step.
+This often yields more accurate answers.
+- ▫️ Tree of Thought: Ask the AI to explore multiple reasoning paths, evaluate them, and backtrack if an error is found.
+This explores a wider solution space.
+- ▫️ Example: “Imagine three designers with different styles pitching solutions to me; have them take turns explaining their thought steps…”

+**Conclusion**:

+- Advanced prompting shifts from “one-shot asking” to “guided dialogue.”
+Through iteration, decomposition, and instructing deep thought, you can turn the model from a simple tool into a powerful collaborator.

+---